haileytapia/portfolio/InvestigateIncidents.md

 ## Create a summary field for an incident

-Use summary fields to document metadata that isn't automatically provided for an incident in Splunk Mission Control.
+Use summary fields to document metadata that isn't automatically provided for an incident.
 Unlike custom fields, summary fields apply only to the incidents for which you create them.
 See [Create a custom field](http://docs.splunk.com/Documentation/MC/Current/Detect/IncidentSettings#Create_a_custom_field) for more information about custom fields.

 When you create a summary field, you must specify its name and one or more values.
 For example, if you want to document the IP address associated with a particular incident, you can create a summary field named `IP` with a value of `20.20.20.20`.
 You can view and edit summary field values for an incident in the **Overview** tab.